shadyahajela/WRO-2026-FE-SN/README.md

   **Selection Reasoning:**

-  * 160° wide field of view from the wide-angle lens captures a larger area, improving the robot’s ability to detect and track its surroundings.
+160° wide field of view captures more of the course, reducing blind spots and improving environmental awareness.
-  * 5MP resolution provides clear and detailed images for vision-based tasks.
+5MP resolution provides enough detail to reliably distinguish course features and colored markers.
-  * 1080p video at 30 FPS provides smooth real-time footage for image processing and object detection.
+1080p at 30 FPS provides responsive visual data for real-time image processing and object detection.
-  * Compact and lightweight design allows the camera to be easily mounted on the robot without adding significant weight.
+Compact and lightweight design reduces its impact on vehicle weight and balance while allowing flexible mounting.

-  This setup provides a 160° wide-angle view, improving the robot’s environmental awareness during both the Open Challenge and Obstacle Challenge.
-The camera captures course elements such as walls, pillars, colored markers, parking spaces, and lane lines, providing visual information for navigation and decision-making.
+This setup provides a 160° wide-angle view that increases the robot's visual coverage during both the Open Challenge and Obstacle Challenge.
+The camera supplies visual information about walls, pillars, colored markers, parking spaces, and lane lines, which is combined with other sensor data to support navigation and decision-making.
+The main tradeoff is balancing wider coverage with image processing requirements, so the selected resolution and frame rate provide sufficient detail and responsiveness without unnecessarily increasing processing demands.

-  **The camera is mainly used for the following tasks:**
+The camera is mainly used for the following tasks:

-  * Detect and determine wall positions.
+- Detect and determine wall positions.
-  * Identify pillar colors and types.
+- Identify pillar colors and types.
-  * Recognize parking zones.
+- Recognize parking zones.
-  * Track path lines and boundaries.
+- Track path lines and boundaries.

    **BNO055 Inertial Measurement Unit (IMU):**